 The training programs described in this standard have not been validated because there are no validated training programs.
 Given the lack of validation studies in this area, the standard assembled selected professional expert opinions about best practices into a training document so that the training and accreditation of canine teams across this discipline of canine detection is standardized.
-Although validated training standards are the goal, this is a consensus-based training document that, when followed correctly, will increase standardization.
+Although validated training standards are the goal, in this documentis a consensus-based, best practice training document promotesthat, when followed correctly, will increase standardization.
 Standardization is a form of quality control that seeks to increase consistency in canine detection results, independent from validation.
-The result of this will be increased repeatability and reproducibility within the discipline while the necessary research develops^[46].
+The result of this will be increased repeatability and reproducibility within the discipline while the necessary research develops-[46].

 To understand the value of standardization in canine detection disciplines, this standard needs to be assessed with the role of forensic canine detection in mind.
-Detection canine teams serve as an investigative tool.
-The results of detection may be used to establish "probable cause," develop leads that investigators can pursue, or to assist emergency professionals.
+Detection canine teams serve as an investigative tool. -The results of detection canine detection in mind.
+Detection canine teams, serve as an investigators can pursue, or to assist emergency professionals.
 Detection teams, like many forensic techniques, cannot confirm someone's involvement in a crime, confirm the nature of any materials at a crime scene, or determine details or timelines associated with crime events.
 Confirmatory analyses that serve this purpose require additional investigation, laboratory testing, and (ideally) many pieces of corroborating evidence.
 Confirmatory testing might occur because of the work done by a canine team, and confirmatory techniques also have limitations and error rates-some known, some not.
 A result from a canine detection team alone is insufficient as a basis for closing investigations or be used alone as a basis for charging someone.

-While the proposed standard has not been validated, there is research that provides evidence that standardized training and testing increases consistency and reliability [46].
+While the proposed standard has not been validated, there is research that provides evidence that standardized training and testing increases consistency and reliability [146].
 Standardization can advance our ability to research specific aspects of training in combination with specific detection purposes.
 It is expected as the research continues that this standard will evolve and additional specific citations to research to support or alter specific aspects of the training standards are expected as a result of this standard.